JasonDai1219/Beyond_UNet/README.md

 - fast prototype runs using a notebook
 - full-scale training with TensorBoard logging

 ### 🧩 4.
-Partner’s Method (Placeholder)
-This section is reserved for my teammate's alternative segmentation approach
-(e.g., DeepLabV3+, Transformer-based segmentation, or post-processing optimization).
-Details will be added by the teammate.
+Enhanced U-Net with ASPP bottleneck
+The last downsampling layer is replaced by an ASPP module.

 ---